joost-morsink/Rest/docs/typeDesc.md

 * Required (A boolean indicating whether the _presence_ of the property is required)

 Note that the presence of properties is not the same as nullability of their values.

+### Dictionary
+A dictionary is a collection of key-value mappings.
+The key type should always be a string type, but the value type is a parameter to the dictionary type.

 ### Null
 This type only contains the null value, and other types explicitly do not allow null values.